 At this time distance running was to the general population a bit eccentric and unnatural.
 It was the same for many scientists,with some near Victorian paranoia about the effects of distance running on the female physiology, including fears that marathon running might collapse a woman’s womb!
 1972 was a important year for running.
 As well as being the year the modern running shoe was born, it was also the first year women were allowed in the Boston Marathon.

 The first Olympic womens’ marathon wasn’t until Los Angeles in 1984.
 By then expectations of how far the average person could run had changed and my father was just another office worker pounding the streets on a Sunday afternoon to counteract the 9 to 5, often running as far as the athletes he’d watched with some respect 12 years earlier.
 Like the majority of joggers he valued his long term health, had no intention of running in old fashioned flat soled gym pumps, so invested in specialised running shoes.
 Highly cushioned and supportive, a multi-billion dollar industry had grown rapidly since the Seventies to save millions of amateurs from the apparent dangers of all that running.

 Why the move towards barefoot?

-A few decades on, the barefoot/minimal running movement has prompted a re-examination of running techniques and found the modern running shoe to be fundamentally flawed in several ways (Christopher McDougall’s Born to Run is a key text of this movement).
-Their most damaging property by far is the large cushioned heel pad, which encourages you to throw the leg too far forward, landing heel first on a straightened leg, which then acts as a partial brake on your stride, forcing your ankles, knees, hips etc to absorb an unnatural and wholly unnecessary impact.
+A few decades on, the barefoot/minimal running movement has prompted a re-examination of running techniques and found the modern running shoe to be fundamentally flawed in several ways.
+Christopher McDougall’s Born to Run is a key text of this movement).
+Their most damaging property by far is the large cushioned heel pad, which encourages you to throw the leg too far forward, landing heel first on a straightened leg.
+The leg then acts as a partial brake on your stride, forcing your ankles, knees, hips etc to absorb an unnatural and wholly unnecessary impact.

 Five requirements of a ‘barefoot/minimal’ shoe